kodecocodes/vt_android_mvvm/v1/for_instructor/07-testing-the-view-model.markdown

   }
 ```

-Now we'll add a test for the creature being created in the view mode, testSetupCreature().
+Now we'll add a test for setting up the creature being generated in the view model, testSetupCreature().
 First we arrange the expected value as a stubCreature.

 ```kotlin
   @Test